JohnDoesCodes/d.js-selfbot/README.md

 	// function code
 }

-exports.info = {
-	name: "the file/command name",
+exports.name = "the file/command name";
-	type: "the type of command.
-The default four groups are general, meme, utility, and admin",
+exports.type = "the type of command.
+The default four groups are general, meme, utility, and admin";
-	description: "A brief description of what the command does",
+exports.description = "A brief description of what the command does";
-	use: "how the command is meant to be called",
+exports.use = "how the command is meant to be called";
-	aliases: [
+exports.aliases = [
 	"An array of aliases for the command",
 	"There isn't any limit to the number of aliases you can have", "Spaces are not valid"
-	]
-}
+];
 ```

 Once the file is saved, you can add the command by using the newcmd command while in discord.